Feature Space Exploration For Planning Initial Benthic AUV Surveys: Introduction

-The remainder of this paper is organised as follows: Section \ref{sec:related_work} summarises existing literature in this area; Section \ref{sec:method} proposes two methods for exploring the feature space; Section \ref{sec:data} outlines the data used for these experiments; Section \ref{sec:results} presents the results of these planners; Section \ref{sec:discussion} discusses these results, while Section \ref{sec:conclusion} concludes and outlines opportunities for further research.
+The remainder of this paper is organised as follows: Section \ref{sec:related_work} provides an overview of the literature in this field; Section \ref{sec:feature_extraction} outlines the methods for bathymetric feature extraction; Section \ref{sec:info} proposes a reward function for exploring the feature space and proposes a set of information gathering planners; Section \ref{sec:results} presents results for each of the proposed planners and Section \ref{sec:field_trials} details the field trials conducted.
+Finally, Section \ref{sec:conclusion} concludes the paper and identifies avenues of future research.